Jujutsu Kaisen season 2: Music

-The opening for the first five episodes (covering the "Hidden Inventory / Premature Death" arc) is "Where Our Blue Is" by Tatsuya Kitani, while the ending theme song is "Akari" (燈) by Soushi Sakiyama.
-For episode six onwards (covering the "Shibuya Incident" arc), the opening theme is "Specialz" by King Gnu, while the ending theme is "More than Words" by Hitsujibungaku.
+The opening theme song for the first five episodes (covering the "Hidden Inventory / Premature Death" arc) is "Where Our Blue Is" (青のすみか, Ao no Sumika), performed by Tatsuya Kitani, while the ending theme song is "Akari" (燈), performed by Soushi Sakiyama.
+For episode six onwards (covering the "Shibuya Incident" arc), the opening theme song is "Specialz", performed by King Gnu, while the ending theme song is "More than Words", performed by Hitsujibungaku.

 The music for the second season was composed by Yoshimasa Terui.
-The soundtracks for the Hidden Inventory / Premature Death, and the Shibuya Incident arcs were released on August 6, 2023, and January 24, 2024, respectively.
+The soundtracks for the Hidden Inventory / Premature Death and Shibuya Incident arcs were respectively released on August 6, 2023, and January 24, 2024.